-- A candidate who does not wish to commence studies during the year he/she was offered a place in the Faculty may apply for deferral of entry through the Admissions Section of the Registry. - (ii) A student who, for good reason, wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence online through the

-- Automated Student Request Module at the Student Administrative Section (SASS), stating the reason for the application. - (iii) The length of such leave of absence, if granted, will be subject to approval by the Academic Board of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - (iv) Leave of absence will not be granted for more than two consecutive academic years. - (v) Applications for leave of absence for a semester shall be submitted by the end of the third week of the relevant semester. - (vi) Applications for leave of absence for the academic year shall be submitted by the end of the third week of Semester 1.
+- A candidate who does not wish to commence studies during the year he/she was offered a place in the Faculty may apply for deferral of entry through the Admissions Section of the Registry. - (iii) A student who, for good reason, wishes to be absent from an academic programme for a semester or more must apply online for formal Leave of Absence through the Automated Student Request Module at the Student Administration System (SAS), stating the reason for the application. - (iii) The length of such Leave of Absence, if granted, will be subject to approval by the Academic Board of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - (iv) Leave of Absence will not be granted for more than two consecutive academic years. - (v) Applications for Leave of Absence for a semester shall be submitted by the end of the third week of the relevant semester. - (vi) Applications for leave of absence for the academic year shall be submitted by the end of the third week of Semester 1. - (vii) Leave of Absence is not granted for the first semester of a degree programme.
+A student wishing to withdraw from the programme for the duration of that semester or the academic year, must request deferral of entry instead.